Computers on Campus

-Kimberlin Library has around 700 computers complemented by over 70 in the Eric Wood Learning Zone, 31 in Hugh Aston Law Library and 70 in The Greenhouse – both PCs and Macs are available.
+Kimberlin Library has around 200 computers complemented by over 40 in the Eric Wood Learning Zone, and 50 in The Greenhouse – both PCs and Macs are available.
 These computers give access to Microsoft Office, Internet access via a range of browsers and much more.
-There are a number of computers loaded with specialist CAD software such as Adobe CC, AutoCAD, Solidworks and Rhino.
+There are a number of computers loaded with specialist CAD software such as Adobe CC, AutoCAD, Solidworks and Rhino available in the Eric Wood Learning Zone.

 How do I log in to the computers?